Retire in Greece: Step by Step Guide

 Overall, healthcare in Greece is twice cheaper than in most places in the EU.
 A standard checkup with a family doctor will likely cost 40 Euros.
 Antibiotic prescription usually costs around 7 Euros for a week’s supply.

 The largest cost will likely be housing.
 The following is an example budget for a modest lifestyle.
 It is possible to spend more or less based on your needs.
 Some expats choose to pay more (about 5000 Euros per month), and for locals, it is not unlikely to see families living on less (800 Euros per month is not unheard of, for example).
-The beauty of the Greek lifestyle is that even with a fixed income of a pension, you have the ability to fully enjoy your golden years.
+The beauty of the Greek lifestyle is that even with a fixed income from a pension, you have the ability to fully enjoy your golden years.

 3. Prepare Your Visa or Residence Permit